cemu-project/cemu_graphic_packs/Resolutions/WindWakerHD_Resolution/WWHD_Readme.md

 ------
 ### TLoZ Wind Waker HD
 ------
+### Graphic options
+3840x4320 vert x2 SSAA  - light res x2

+ 3840x4320 vert x2 SSAA   - Runs the game at double vertical res for balance between look and performance for super samling.
+Aspect is still 16:9 so run fullscreen scaling in stretched and bilinear when activating this option.

+Light res x2 - Doubles resolution of light sources and mitigate light haloing around object edges.

+### Nice to know when creating a custom resolution

-There are some issues with AO and light sources, to mitigate this some “sub” viewports ned to scale evenly.
+There are some issues with AO and light sources, to mitigate this some “sub” viewports need to scale evenly.
 XCX uses a similar approach to get smooth shadow transitions.

 Example:
 [Preset]